prikhi/hs-backup/README.md

 This will put the `hs-backup` in your `~/.local/share/` folder.

-Developers working on `hs-backup`, you will probably want to start a file-watching build server:
+Developers working on `hs-backup` probably want to start a file-watching build
+server:

 ```
 stack build --pedantic --file-watch --fast